nus-cs2103-AY2021S2/ip/docs/README.md

 # Spongebob Duke User Guide

 ##Introduction

-Spongebob duke is a personal assistant chatbot that can also help you keep track of various tasks.
+Spongebob duke is a personal assistant chatbot that can also help you keep track of your tasks.

 ## Features
-The commands offered by Spongebob duke are :
+The features offered by Spongebob duke are :

-1. Add
+1. Add a task
-2. List
+2. List tasks
-3. Done
+3. Mark a task as done
-4. Delete
+4. Delete a task
-5. Find
+5. Find a task
-6. Sort
+6. Sort tasks
+7. Bye

-### Add
+### Add a task
 Add a new task to the list.
 Spongebob duke supports 3 types of tasks :
 1. ToDo, which are tasks that are not tied to a specific date.
 2. Deadline, which are tasks that must be completed before a certain date.